borgstrom/garment/docs/vagrant.rst

 Vagrant wrapper
 ===============
-Garment provides a simple interface to utilize Fabric on your Vargrant_ instances.
+Garment provides a simple interface to utilize Fabric on your Vagrant_ instances.
 It does this by providing you an object named ``vagrant`` that you can import into your ``fabfile.py`` that exposes ``run`` & ``sudo`` methods that work on the Vagrant_ instance of the current working directory.